 In many places in Costa Rica you can pay with USD and the local currency colones.
 Coming from Australia, we withdrew colones from local ATMs or used a credit card.

 On our first day in Costa Rica in San Jose we went into one of the major banks to get some money and were shocked at the huge queues of people lining up for a teller.
 We had planned to exchange some AUD at the bank but it was way too hard.
 There was a massive queue for the ATM as well but it was straightforward.

 19. Learn some Spanish

-Learning Spanish been on my list of things to do for years, and I’m embarrassed to say that having visited numerous Spanish speaking countries I still haven’t done it.
+Learning Spanish has been on my list of things to do for years, and I’m embarrassed to say that having visited numerous Spanish speaking countries I still haven’t done it.
 Shame on me!
 It’s one of the most widely spoken language in the world.

 Obviously, in the more touristy areas such as Tamarindo, La Fortuna and Manuel Antonio, English is pretty widely spoken.
 In San Jose though we found English was quite limited (we did go to the local sodas to eat, not to Trip Advisor recommended restaurants) and certainly in the less-visited rural regions, English was not understood.